saadullahsaeed/pub-sub/README.md

 it also promotes a uniform interface.
 + _WhenTimeout_ -- is a public function that allows you to construct a side Topic, which publishes messages whenever a base provided Topic is not updated with an event in a prescribed amount of time.
++ _MustPublishWithin_ -- is very similar to _WhenTimeout_ except that it _panics_ instead of passing errors.
++ _NewTemporaryTopic_ -- is a public function which allows you to construct a Topic, that is automatically closed after a certain period of time.
+This functionality is useful if you don't want to worry about the lifecycle of the Topic.
+The downside is that you can't reuse a closed Topic.
++ _NewTimerTopic_ -- is a public function that allows you to construct a special version of a Topic, which encapsulates over a Go time.NewTicker().
+Any Publish event occuring on the Timer resets the Timer.
+This Topic implementation is used within _WhenTimeout_

+Some of the factories in this library have a _WithLogging_ variant, which allows you to inspect Topic state via a logging method (like log.Println).
+This has a performance impact of course.

 An important assumption of the implementation is that an event is represented by _interface{}_.
 The framework does not place any assumptions about type.

+Note, that the library exposes a Version() method which you can use to inspect this libraries' version.

 ### Simple example of using Publisher and Subscriber
 Here I'll show how to create a Publisher and a Subscriber.